ujjwalmsft/architecture-center/docs/patterns/publisher-subscriber.md

 - **Message size.** If the amount of data associated with each message is significant, consider using a different storage mechanism such as file or blob storage for this data, and include a reference to it in the message.

 - **Distinguish between events and messages.** It can be helpful to make a distinction between two types of datagrams typically published by a system: messages and events.
     - If a publisher has a certain expectation of how the published information item ought to be handled, and what audience should receive it (such as issuing a command, assigning a job, or handing over control of a collaborative activity), this is usually communicated in a message.
     - Events are intended to inform, but there is typically no expectation of how receivers will use that information.
 An event captures and conveys a fact.
 A receiver of the event can determine how to process the fact and doesn’t fulfill any specific expectations held by the publisher.
     - Services that provide publish-subscribe capabilities may be better suited to one or other other type of information (messages vs. events).
 For more information, see [Events, Data Points, and Messages](https://azure.microsoft.com/en-us/blog/events-data-points-and-messages-choosing-the-right-azure-messaging-service-for-your-data/).

 ## When to use this pattern

 Use this pattern when:

-- An application needs to broadcast information to a significant number of interested receivers.
+- An application needs to broadcast information to multiple interested receivers.
 - An application needs to communicate with one or more independently-developed receiving applications, which may use different platforms, programming languages, and communication protocols.
 - An application can send information to receivers without expecting real-time responses.
 - The systems being integrated are designed to support an eventual consistency model for their data.